covcom/304CEM/2017/00 Introduction.md

 ### Cloning the Sample Code

-Whilst you could simply download the sample code from GitHub it is recommended that you clone this.
-The benefits are that as bugs are found and the exercise files improved, you can pull these changes into your local copy of the code.
+In each chapter you will be working on real code samples and these are available through GitHub.

 Assuming you are running a *NIX system you can clone the materials.
 This command will create a `nodejs/` directory in your `Documents/` directory containing all the sample code.
+The sample code can be found inside the `exercises/` directory where you will find a directory corresponding to each chapter.
 ```
 git clone https://github.com/covcom/304CEM.git ~/Documents/nodejs
 ```
+Whilst you could simply download the sample code from GitHub it is recommended that you clone this.
+The benefits are that as bugs are found and the exercise files improved, you can pull these changes into your local copy of the code.

+## Coding Style

+One of the features (or problems) with JavaScript is that there are a lot of ways to write code.
+This book uses the following style:

+- no semicolons at the end of lines.
+This is a much debated point but the author prefers to leave these out for a less-cluttered style.
+- tabs, not spaces.
+Without going into the tabs v spaces flame wars, the author feels that with tabs, the indentation can be customised by the end user through the editor settings.
+- single quotes.
+These have been chosen over double quotes for a cleaner feel to the code.

+Obviously if you have your pown preferences you can impose these but ensure you update the _ESLint configuration file_ when you get to chapter 4!

 ## Your System